 Many people grind their teeth occasionally.
 This does not usually cause harm, but when teeth grinding happens on a regular basis, teeth can be damaged, and oral health problems may arise.
 If chronic teeth grinding is left untreated, your teeth may become fractured or loose, or they may even fall out.
 Teeth grinding can also affect your jaws, cause hearing loss, or cause or worsen temporomandibular joint dysfunction (TMJ/TMD).
-The following factors may cause teeth grinding:

 • Stress and anxiety